dannymuchoki/RecordsMaster/readme.md

 Admin users can see what each user has requested or checked out via the 'Manage Users' page.
 Click on the username hyperlink to access the user's record view.

 ## 'Services' directory contains:
 1. The email sender.
 This is flexible and may require configuration to work with your SMTP setup.
+I recommend spending several hours with the C# [SMTP class documentation](https://learn.microsoft.com/en-us/dotnet/api/system.net.mail.smtpclient?view=net-9.0).
+Then ragequit and decide to use [MailKit](https://github.com/jstedfast/mailkit).
+In fact, that's what the .NET documentation tells you to do.
 2. Two PDF printing services - one for development in Windows, the other cross-plaform.
 The development version is not used in the final app; it's just there to help troubleshoot.

 ## 'Utilities' directory contains: